 Steps:

-Glue the sides to the base, let it dry, secure with nails or staples, stain, do awesome paint pattern… yeah you already got the idea!
-Haha!
+Glue the sides to the base, let it dry, secure it with nails or staples, stain, and finally, add an awesome paint pattern.

 So, what do you think of your new kitchen holder set?
-Doesn’t this make you want to throw a buffet style party just so you can can use them?
+Doesn’t this make you want to throw a buffet-style party just so you can use them?

-*This project has been brought to you by FrogTape®, seriously the most awesome painters tape in the world.
-No, they didn’t make me say that, and while I was compensated for sharing my FrogTape® project, I share my own thoughts and opinions unashamedly (cuz that’s just how I roll).
+*This kitchen holder project has been brought to you by FrogTape®– seriously, the most awesome painters’ tape in the world!
+No, they didn’t make me say that, and while I was compensated for sharing my FrogTape® project, I’ve been using their painter’s tape for years and sharing my own thoughts and opinions.

 Leave a Reply